 As such, the town and the national park are filled with visitors who want to come and experience Banff’s beautiful nature for themselves.
 Camping, enjoying the wildlife, hiking – everything’s on offer.
 You’ll likely need reservations for the popular camping spots, and if you’re staying at a hotel you’ll be paying high prices for it.

-That being said I visited Iceland in July and had a fabulous time.
-I hiked during the day, biked around Reykjavik, partied until the sun “set” at 2 am, and joined my Icelandic friends at the public swimming pools.
+That being said we visited Iceland in July and had a fabulous time.
+We hiked during the day, biked around Reykjavik, partied until the sun “set” at 2 am, and joined Icelandic friends at the public swimming pools.
 People are happy in the summertime and you just can’t beat that vibe in Iceland.

-If you’ve ever wanted to see Gold Rush towns in the middle of nowhere and jaw dropping landscapes the Yukon is for you.
+If you’ve ever wanted to see Gold Rush towns in the middle of nowhere and jaw-dropping landscapes the Yukon is for you.
 You can even consider driving into Alaska via the scenic Top of the World Highway.

 One of the best times to visit the Yukon is in the summertime.
 When the weather really can’t get any better and the foliage comes alive.
-See the photo above!

 July is one of the best times to visit Crete if you don’t mind crowds.
 On the Greek islands, temperatures can be a bit cooler, with an average of about 24°C; though the south is much warmer, naturally, than the north in July.
 If you’re looking for a good time of year to island-hop around the Aegean, it’s July.

 It’s hot and sunny throughout the month with practically no rain.
-Humidity is at its peak, but it’s never like uncomfortable like Southeast Asian levels; only around 50%.
+Humidity is at its peak, but it’s never as uncomfortable as Southeast Asian levels; only around 50%.
 Beach-goers are out in full force.

 The water is around 24°C – perfect to cool off from the radiant heat of the sun.
 If you’re after white sand beaches and crystal clear water, rent a car and head to Crete.
-See the photo above!
-That was taken in July.
+See the photo above – taken in July!

 If you are more into adventure activities there are plenty of hikes around Ecuador to check off during this time.
-Anything from hiking Rucu Pichinchato exploring Lake Cuicocha is on the table!
+Anything from hiking Rucu Pichinchato to exploring Lake Cuicocha is on the table!

 If you are traveling Scotland during July you’ll want to make sure you book your accommodation in advance.
-This is peak season and the prices will go up the closer to your dates you get.
+This is peak season and the prices will go up the closer to the dates you get.

 By July, temperatures have dropped in Zanzibar, making it one of the best places to travel in July.
 Hovering around 24°C on average with highs of approximately 26°C, making this one of the cooler months of the year, a very comfortable time to visit.
-There’s plenty of sunshine to soak up and warm seas (also 26°C) to wallow in, though.
+There’s plenty of sunshine to soak up and warm seas (also 26°C) to wallow in.

 I couldn’t think of a better time to go see sights in Normany like Mont Saint Michel or Honfleur.
 Normandy, France is truly out of this world special.
-The month of July is peak season – because the weather is fantastic.
+The month of July is peak season – because the weather is absolutely fantastic.